metaseed/metaKeyboard/readme.md

-If you are like me fun of prefer using keyboard to operate your Windows system, then here is the right place for you.
+If you are like me a geek of prefering to use keyboard to operate your Windows system, then here is the right place for you.

 The `goal` of MetaKB is described by the below gif:

 ![keyboard](./keyboard.gif)

 MetaKB redefined the CapsLock key as a function key:
-If you press it, it act like the ESC key;
+* If you press it, it act like the ESC key;
-If you hold it and press other key, it acts like another Ctrl key for you.
+* If you hold it and press another key, it acts like another Ctrl key for you.

-> you can press CapsLock+` to toggle between normal CapsLock function and the redefined function key function.
+> you can press CapsLock+` to toggle between normal CapsLock function and the new *function key* function.

-> we use 'CL' to stands for the redefined CapsLock key
+> below we use 'CL' to stands for the redefined `CapsLock` key

 # Keyboard Map
 > arrow keys are defined same as Vim

-## Direction Keys Map Table
+## Direction Keys Mapping Table
 Key|Map|Note
 ---|---|---
 `Left`|CL+h